klupka/Postack/README.md

 -   Dark Mode: Supports a dark theme for better viewing comfort.

-## Installation
+## Installation for Local Development

+If you'd like to run the application locally, follow the steps below. **Note:** You will need to configure certain settings (such as environment variables, authentication, and HTTPS) to make the app work properly in your local environment.

+### Steps:

 1. Clone the repository: `git clone https://github.com/username/postack.git`
 2. Navigate to the project directory: `cd postack`
 3. Install dependencies: `npm install`
-4. In one terminal navigate to frontend: `cd frontend`
+4. Set up necessary environment variables and configurations for your local environment.
-5. Run the frontend: `npm run dev`
+5. Run the frontend and backend locally:
-6. In the other terminal navigate to backend: `cd backend`
-7. Run the backend: `npm run dev`
-8. Visit localhost in browser: `http://localhost:5173/`
+    - Frontend: `cd frontend && npm run dev`
+    - Backend: `cd backend && npm run dev`
+6. Access the app in your browser at `http://localhost:5173/`

 ## Usage